 A study by Texas A&M shows that the average American spends 38 hours per year in car queues and according to Reader´s Digest men spend 3 000 hours, or 4 months of their lives, shaving.
 Women spend 17 years!!! of their lives on a diet.

 Imagine that you each morning receive 86 400 dollars with only one condition – to spend it all.
 You can do whatever you want as long as you spend it all.
 Nothing can be saved.
 What you don’t spend is destroyed, wasted on nothing.
 What would you do?

 Every day you wake up you have 86 400 seconds ahead of you.
 86 400 seconds at your disposal to spend however you want.
 You can’t save them and any second you don’t utilize is wasted and gone forever.
 What do you do?
 Do you make the most of them?

-In today´s digital world the average American spend on average 11 hours per day in front of a screen – computer, mobile or TV.
+In today´s digital world the average American spends on average 11 hours per day in front of a screen – computer, mobile, or TV.
 This adds up to 34 years of your life!
 5 years of those is on surfing the internet.

 Make every second count.
 Spend your seconds!!
-That doesn´t mean to stop watch TV, relax in the sofa or walk around with long beards in dirty clothes.
+That doesn´t mean to stop watching TV, relax on the sofa or walk around with long beards in dirty clothes.
 It means that you should consider how you spend your time and make sure you spend your seconds on your goals and not on anybody else’s.

 And after reading the statistics, I will start to be more romantic.

 Live with Karma,